doubtfire-lms/doubtfire.io/guides/unit-chair/create-manage-units.md

 The staff for a unit include the unit chair, and tutors.
 These staff can easily be added to the unit by searching for the staff member's name, and then selecting the _Add Staff_ button.

-_Note:_ The search field will autocompelte the staff members name, if the staff member you are trying to assign to a unit is not appearing, ensure the name is spelled correctly, and that the user has previously added to the Doubtfire system.
+**Note:** The search field will autocomplete the staff members name, if the staff member you are trying to assign to a unit is not appearing, ensure the name is spelled correctly, and that the user has previously added to the Doubtfire system.
 See the enrolling users guide for more details.